- Sunday, 24 November—Workshops and Welcome Reception

 - Monday, 25 November—Conference begins, Day 1 of presentations

-- Tuesday, 26 November—Conference continues, Day 2 of presentations
+- Tuesday, 26 November—Conference continues, Day 2 of presentations and poster session

 - Wednesday, 27 November—Field trips